crescent-network/crescent/x/farming/spec/08_proposal.md

 # Proposal

 The farming module contains the following public plan governance proposal that receives one of the following requests.

-A request `AddRequestProposal` that creates a public farming plan, a request `UpdateRequestProposal` that updates the plan, and a request `DeleteRequestProposal` that deletes the plan.
-For most cases, it expects that a single request is used, but note that `PublicPlanProposal` accepts more than a single request to cover broader use cases.
-Also,
+- `AddRequestProposal` is the request proposal that requests the module to create a public farming plan.
+You can either input epoch amount `EpochAmount` or epoch ratio `EpochRatio`.
+Depending on which value of the parameter you input, it creates the following plan type `FixedAmountPlan` or `RatioPlan`.

+- `UpdateRequestProposal` is the request proposal that requests the module to update the plan.
+You can also update the plan type.

+- `DeleteRequestProposal` is the request proposal that requests the module to delete the plan.
+It sends all remaining coins in the plan's farming pool `FarmingPoolAddress` to the termination address `TerminationAddress` and mark the plan as terminated.

 ## PublicPlanProposal